-The proposal is to install a wireless Telecommunications Macro Facility on an existing 53' high PG&E utility pole located in the public right -of- way.
-New Cingular Wireless PCS for (AT&T Mobility) is proposing to install two panel antennas mounted at a height of approximately 37'-2" on the pole and an associated equipment box, one battery backup and meter box within a 6' tall by 18" wide singular equipment box attached to the pole at a height of approximately 8' above ground.
-Staff believes that the proposed project as conditioned, will be designed to meet the established zoning and telecommunication regulations and recommend to support the Major Design Review application.
+The proposal is to install a wireless Macro Telecommunications Facility on an existing 47'-6" high PG&E utility pole located in the public right-of-way.
+New Cingular Wireless PCS (for AT&T Mobility) is proposing to install two panel antennas (2' long by 10" wide) mounted onto a seven-foot tall extension affixed on top of the pole; an associated equipment box, one battery backup and meter boxes within a 6' tall by 20" wide single equipment box attached to the pole at a height of 8' above the ground.
+Staff believes, given the topography, existing mature tall trees, and limited exposure mostly on the street, the visual impact will be very limited.
+The antennas would only be partially visible from the side windows of the residence located at 6401 Oakwood Drive where would be screened by existing tree foliage.
+The proposed project as conditioned, will be designed to meet the established zoning and telecommunication regulations and staff recommends approval of the Major Design Review application.